People

 Suzannah Gerber, PhD

-Director of the Food Innovation Program
+Director of the Food Innovation Initiative

-Suzannah (“Chef Suzi”) Gerber, PhD is a food, nutrition, and behavior scientist, chef, and food‑system innovation leader whose work bridges bench‑level research and real‑world commercialization.
+Suzannah (“Chef Suzi”) Gerber, PhD, is a food, nutrition, and behavior scientist, chef, and food‑system innovation leader whose work bridges bench‑level research and real‑world commercialization.

 She brings more than 15 years of experience in culinary product development, foodservice, brand strategy, export, marketing, and consumer testing, which she translates into academic research and policy impact through appointments at Dartmouth’s Geisel School of Medicine, George Mason University’s College of Public Health, and the Tufts University Center for Cellular Agriculture.
 Suzi also serves as Executive Director of the Association for Meat, Poultry & Seafood Innovation (AMPS), the North American trade association for the cultivated meat and novel‑foods sector.